nest/nest-simulator/examples/MyModule/README.md

 * A **recording backend** called `RecordingBackendSocket`, which streams out the data from spike detectors to an external (or local) server via UDP.
+* A **recording backend** called `soundclick`, which creates the illusion of a realistic sound from an electrophysiological recording.

 In addition to these C++ components, the `sli` directory contains custom SLI code for the extension like custom SLI functions, example